fluffninja/kernel/README.md

 ## Known Issues

+* At the moment, the bootloader relies on extra BIOS functions to read from the floppy drive.
+While standardised, they don't seem to be  widely supported - in particular they are not supported by, of all things, VirtualBox or VMware.
+Thankfully QEMU does support these functions.

+* The bootloader currently doesn't activate the A20 (although the code is present), because QEMU _helpfully_ enables it for us by default.
+Hence I cannot test it properly.

-Sometimes the primary makefile doesn't notice changes: use `make clean` to delete everything before trying to build again.
+* Sometimes the primary makefile doesn't notice changes: use `make clean` to delete everything before trying to build again.

 ## Naming